-In addition to the non-refundable Technology Fee, students are required to pay a \$200 Damage Deposit for this class.
+Students are required to pay a \$200 Damage Deposit for this class.
 In return, we will loan you our equipment for use on class projects.
 If you lose or damage equipment while it is in your care, the damage deposit will be applied to costs of repair or replacement, but note: you are responsible for the total value of the loss even if it is more than this deposit.
 Any unused portion of your Damage Deposit will be returned to you, usually by the end of June.

-The deadline for payment of the Damage Deposit is THURSDAY, SEPTEMBER 24, 2015.
+The deadline for payment of the Damage Deposit is TUESDAY, JANUARY 17, 2017.
 THERE WILL BE NO EXCEPTIONS.
 If you fail to pay in full by the deadline, a "hold" will be placed on your student file and you will not be permitted to sign out or use any equipment.
 In order to make payment, take the "Damage Deposit Ticket" handed out in class to Student Central by the deadline.
 Once you have paid, take your receipt to Patty Hawkins in Room 3T03.
 You will be required to complete an Equipment Loan Damage Deposit Agreement which you must show to the Equipment Manager the first time you attempt to sign out equipment.